samuelfneumann/Construct/README.md

 single argument or kwarg.
 In this case, the `side_effect` node is not replaced by its child subtree, but is rather replaced by its single argument or kwarg.

+The `side_effect` type is very similar to the `X` type, but doesn't construct any object in the CallTree.
+Instead, it replaces itself with its child subtree.

+The `args` for a `side_effect` node should be in the following order:
+1. Name of function to call (str).
+For example `"<-test_fn"` or `"test_fn"`
+2. Arguments to the function, in either form of argument specification (i.e. in an `args` array or as numbered nodes in a subtree)
+3. Keyword arguments to the function as named nodes in a subtree

 ## Calling Functions or Creating Objects Defined in the Code <a name="calling"></a>

 One awesome feature is that if a function or object is defined in your Python